 Each of us recognized and embraced the fact that we needed to learn from one another.
 A disciple is fundamentally a learner, and one must be humble to truly learn from another.
 We cannot have discipleship between the traditions without a humble desire to learn from someone in another tradition.

 Where we cross paths with those from other traditions, pride tends to spring up with a vengeance.
 Rather than focusing on what we can learn from one another, we tend to mark out our territory and attempt to teach one another rather than to learn from one another.
-But Jesus laid humility as the foundation of what He requires of His disciples.
+Jesus laid humility as the foundation of what He requires of His disciples.
 He began training the 12 with these words, “Blessed are the poor in spirit.”
 When pride cropped up among them, He impressed on them “It shall not be this way among you.”

 I am learning so much from my Orthodox friends: